-One of the biggest struggles for survivors of narcissistic abuse is learning that they need to start putting themselves first – or at least to consider themselves a top priority.
+One of the biggest struggles for survivors of narcissistic abuse is learning that they need to start putting themselves first or consider themselves a top priority.
 This seems easier than it might actually be, especially for those of us who have been through the hell of being connected to a toxic person.
 In addition to our own perceptions about what we SHOULD be, we have society telling us that we’re supposed to always put other people before ourselves.

 Think about it: how many times did your mom tell you not to be selfish?
 How much social pressure is there for you to be selfless?

-The thing is that the people who might push away from you might also be toxic.
+The unfortunate thing is that the people who might push away from you might also be toxic.
 But for those who are your real friends and who really care, you’ll find something very different happens.
 If you’re polite but firm, they’ll accept that you can’t run yourself ragged doing what everyone else wants all the time.
 They might even respect you more for your honesty!

 Cut yourself and everyone else some slack and let other people help too.
 As a bonus, if you make sure your own needs are satisfied, you’ll be in a much better position to give.

+Are you drained of energy by putting other’s needs before yours?
+Or perhaps you’ve given up on believing your needs and desires will ever come first?
 These three core beliefs need to be challenged and overcome if you’re going to develop a healthier attitude to putting yourself first.
 Like changing any habit, you need to practice and take baby steps first.

 Have a look at your own needs and desires, and practice saying yes to what your body, mind, and heart need.

 Are you having trouble keeping yourself from falling back into your toxic relationship?

 You might be interested in this discussion we had during a live stream today in which we discussed letting go of your feelings for the toxic person in your life and steps you can take to ease the pain.